Fathers’ Rights (Paternity)

 - Has each parent proven they are willing and able to determine, consider, and act upon the needs of the child rather than their own needs or desires?

 - How long has the child lived in a safe and comfortable environment and how important will it be for them to continue living in that environment?

-- What are the locations of each parent and how much travel time will be required for the parenting plan to work, with special attention paid to the needs of school-age children?
+- Where does each parent live?
+How much travel time is required for the parenting plan to work?
+The court will consider where the child attends school.
 This factor does not create a presumption for or against relocation of either parent with a child.